Husayn ibn Ali: Marthiya and rawda

-When Shi'ism became the official religion of Iran in the 16th century, Safavid rulers such as Shah Tahmasp I patronised poets who wrote about the Battle of Karbala.
+When Shia Islam became the official religion of Iran in the 16th century, Safavid kings such as Tahmasp I patronised poets who wrote about the Battle of Karbala.
 The genre of marthiya (poems in the memory of the dead, with popular forms of Karbala related marthiya being rawda and nawha), according to Persian scholar Wheeler Thackston, "was particularly cultivated by the Safavids."
 Various Persian authors wrote texts retelling romanticized and synthesized versions of the battle and events from it, including Sa'id al-Din's Rawdat al-Islam (The Garden of Islam) and Al-Khawarazmi's Maqtal nur 'al-'a'emmah (The Site of the Murder of the Light of the Imams).
 These influenced the composition of the more popular text Rawdat al-Shuhada (Garden of Martyrs), which was written in 1502 by Husain Wa'iz Kashefi.
 Kashefi's composition was an effective factor in the development of rawda khwani, a ritual recounting of the battle events in majalis.

 Inspired by Rawdat al-Shuhada, the Azerbaijani poet Fuzûlî wrote an abridged and simplified version of it in Ottoman Turkish in his work Hadiqat al-Su'ada.
 It influenced similar works in Albanian on the subject.
 Dalip Frashëri's Kopshti i te Mirevet is the earliest, and longest epic so far, written in the Albanian language; the Battle of Karbala is described in detail and Frashëri eulogises those who fell as martyrs, in particular Husayn.
 Urdu marthiya is predominantly religious in nature and usually concentrates on lamenting the Battle of Karbala.
 South Indian rulers of Bijapur (Ali Adil Shah) and Golkonda Sultanate (Muhammad Quli Qutb Shah) were patrons of poetry and encouraged Urdu marthiya recitation in Muharram.
 Urdu marthiya afterwards became popular throughout India.
 Famous Urdu poets Mir Taqi Mir, Mirza Rafi Sauda, Mir Anees, and Mirza Salaamat Ali Dabeer have also composed marthiya.
 Comparing Karl Marx with Husayn, Josh Malihabadi argues that Karbala is not a story of the past to be recounted by the religious clerics in majalis, but should be seen as a model for revolutionary struggle towards the goal of a classless society and economic justice.